List of Coronation Street characters introduced in 2022: Blake Myers

 Blake Myers, portrayed by Adam Little, was a boy who was initially bullied by Max Turner (Paddy Bever).
 He returns in January 2023 as part of the far-right storyline, after watching the extremist videos that Max has posted whilst he was being groomed by Griff Reynolds (Michael Condron) and his gang.
 Blake attends a meeting about the refugee drop-in centre held at Speed Daal and organised by Maria Connor (Samia Longchambon).
 He intends to stab Maria and livestreams an incendiary speech before the event.
 Max sees the stream and tries to warn everyone, but is stopped by Maria's husband, Gary Windass (Mikey North).
 As Blake charges for Maria, Alya Nazir (Sair Khan) stands in his way and is stabbed in the stomach.
 Alya is taken to hospital and makes a full recovery.

 Blake departed the soap when he faced justice for the stabbing on 30 January 2023.
 Little confirmed the character's exit on 3 February 2023: "It's been a blast working with such a friendly cast and crew who have made me so welcome.
 Thank you to all the viewers who have supported and sent me lovely messages it's really appreciated!"

+Camilla Perrin

+Camilla Perrin, played by Louise Marwood, the ex-wife of Phill Whittaker (Jamie Kenna) arrives in Weatherfield days before Phill's wedding with Fiz Stape (Jennie McAlpine) to tell Phill that she still loves him.
+When emails are revealed in which Phill tells Camilla that he still loves her, his mother Mimi Halliday (Margot Leicester) is immediately suspected of sending them as it is clear that she does not like Fiz.
+It was actually Fiz's daughter, Hope Stape (Isabella Flanagan) that sent them.

+Marwood's casting was announced on 15 June 2022.
+She is famous for previously playing series regular, Chrissie White in Emmerdale.
+Executive producer, Iain MacLeod spoke about the Phill and Fiz romance storyline and how Camilla's arrival would affect things: "Fiz will end up in a huge dilemma about where her future lies.
+I think I know what Fiz's happy ending looks like, but it's going to be a long, brilliant, and complicated story for both of them.
+Once you've been hurt and humiliated like Fiz has, even if you find yourself wanting your ex back, is it that straightforward?
+Will pride, and your family, let you?
+I think it's going to be a cracking year for that household.
+As if it wasn't brilliant enough, you've also got Evelyn in the corner offering her acidic asides."
+On 28 June 2022, Digital Spy revealed photos of Marwood's appearance on the cobbles, before she made her first on-screen appearance.